-The digital gender gap
+The gender digital divide

-Target groups of the platform
+Background of the platform

 The online platform particularly addresses decision-makers of G20 members and governments of low income and developing economies.
 However, it also serves to provide a valuable tool for knowledge exchange between practitioners, non-governmental organisations, international organisations and academia.
 The wider public is addressed by offering a comprehensive overview of existing initiatives, programs and projects and by introducing successful women and girls as role models.